 The acquisition of subsidiaries is accounted for using the acquisition method.
 The consideration transferred for the acquisition is measured at the aggregate of the fair values, at the date of exchange, of assets given, liabilities incurred or assumed, and equity instruments issued by the Group in exchange for control of the acquiree.
 Acquisition-related costs are recognised in profit or loss as incurred.
-Consideration transferred also includes any contingent consideration measured at the fair value at the acquisition date.
-Subsequent changes in fair value of contingent consideration which is deemed to be an asset or liability, will be recognised in profit or loss.
+Consideration also includes the fair value of any contingent consideration.